 Eighth grade boys are enlisted and then mentored, discipled, coached and trained to be steward leaders for the middle school and beyond.
 Vision, skills, incentives, resources and an action plan are all vital components to the leadership program that meets once a week throughout the school year.

-Eighth graders are trained in etiquette which they put into practice when they go to the Ritz or the Bay House to experience a formal dining event.
+Eighth graders are trained in etiquette which they put into practice when they go to a formal dining event.

 Eighth grade students are trained to take a stand against abortion on demand by learning how to debate the issue in the public square.